somebox/radio-ripper/README.md

 # WKCR radio-ripper

-## Rips Audio Streams for Brute-Force Podcasting Pleasure
+## Rips Audio MP3 Streams for Brute-Force Podcasting Pleasure

-There's an FM [radio station in NYC](http://www.studentaffairs.columbia.edu/wkcr/) that I love.
+There's this FM [radio station in NYC](http://www.studentaffairs.columbia.edu/wkcr/) that I love.
 They broadcast their lovely programs live on the internet, but for legal reasons, cannot offer podcast feeds.
+So I created this.

 This solution does the following: